green-rab/GEMApp/README.md

 #define CONFIG_GPIO_26 UNUSED
 ```

-Every GPIO can have following modes:

-- INPUT
-- OUTPUT
-- UNUSED

-At the moment no more GPIOs and other hardware-ressources are available.

-### Include types to your code ###
+### Include gemapp.h for the data type to your code ###

 Add 'include/gemapp.h' to your code.
-It specifies a type that is handed over by reference and includes the actual read hardware-inputs:
+It specifies a type that is handed over by reference and includes the actual read hardware-inputs.
+By writing to the reference you can write to the hardware-outputs that are handled after your code has finished.

 ```cpp
 struct t_GEMApp_data {